 Employee scheduling can be a complex and time-consuming process.
 The schedule has to satisfy multiple requirements and finding a good solution is challenging.
-Generic scheduling solutions for tasks such as employee rotations, site coverage, and forecast requirements are often saved and reused as a set of scheduling templates/patterns that make visual recognition much easier.
+Generic employee scheduling solutions for tasks such as employee rotations, site coverage, and forecast requirements are often saved and reused as a set of scheduling templates/patterns that make visual recognition much easier.
+However, visual scheduling systems save that workload and make life for schedulers far easier.

 When unexpected changes or human mistakes happen, “noise” is introduced into the expected patterns.
 A visual presentation of the schedule data can make this “noise” visible and easy to fix.
 Visual patterns can significantly reduce the time needed to create complex scheduling templates, identify problems and improve existing schedules.